 Microsoft Development Platforms

-MS SQL Server database.
-Microsoft is pursuing flexible parallel paths with its software and service initiatives based upon an entirely new set of assumptions.
-Its strategy is a competitive response to the viability and growth of freeware and open source software, increased use of software as a service, the emergence of cloud computing as new market, and the
+desktop applications, and MS SQL Server database.
+Microsoft is pursuing parallel paths with its software and service initiatives based upon an entirely new set of assumptions.
+Its a response to the viability and growth of freeware and open source software, increased use of software as a service, emergence of cloud computing, and

 Amazon and Google business models.

-maintenance programming with MS Visual C++ and Visual Basic and transitioning to a web-based architecture: .NET or open source Java.
+maintenance programming with MS Visual C++ and Visual Basic and transitioning to a web-based architecture: .NET, Java, and hybrid open source.
 In conjunction with manual coding, refactoring tools are being used.
-Visual Studio was a significant application development initiatives undertaken by Microsoft.
+Visual Studio was a significant application development initiative undertaken by Microsoft.

-The assumption is that Microsoft will use SharePoint 2016 and Windows Server 2016 to leverage and extend acceptance of these platforms.
+The assumption is that Microsoft will use MS Azure, Windows Server 2016, and SharePoint 2016 to leverage and extend its .NET platform.

 Open Standards and OSS: Open Source Software

 Since the departure of chief executive officer Steve Ballmer, there has been an acceleration in the acceptance of open source software by Microsoft.
 In the fourth quarter 2014, Satya Nadella, his successor, stated that Microsoft loves Linux.
 Microsoft has been investing and developing resources to build support for Linux and other open source technologies in its Windows 10 operating system,

 Windows Server networking operating system/hypervisor, Visual Studio / .NET platform, SQL Server, and Azure cloud computing platform.